 Stick Welding is another high-end type of welding that is a good career choice.
 It pays more than MIG and TIG welding.
 The hourly rate of stick welding ranges from $13 to $27 and more.
 On average, stick welding pays $18.40 per hour.

-You cannot expect a 6 figure annual income right when you start your welding career.
+You cannot expect a 6 figure annual welding salary right when you start your career.
 However, you need to choose your career path according to your skills and specializations.
 Once you know what you are capable of, you can earn $200,000 or more a year if you are willing to do the work and gain the experience.